 The dialog is accessed from the Components panel by right-clicking over the desired component, then choosing the Find Similar Components command from the context menu.

-The dialog is divided into three primary sections that lists the attributes of the chosen component, sectioned off by Component, Parameters, and Models.
+The dialog is divided into three primary sections that list the attributes of the chosen component, sectioned off by Component, Parameters, and Models.

 Use the Apply button to test and fine tune search criteria to yield the desired results without closing the dialog.